 I used hashmap and heap to solve the problem.
-Interviewer was satisfied with the approach.
+The interviewer was satisfied with the approach.

 The approach was to keep in mind that XOR of a number with itself is 0.
-If we do XOR of n with given set, we will get x somewhere (y will be cancelled) in first list.
-Similarly, we will get x in second list.
+If we do XOR of n with the given set, we will get x somewhere (y will be canceled) in the first list.
+Similarly, we will get x in the second list.
 Search for similarity of a number in two lists (assuming uniqueness) will give x.
-I could solve this problem in 5 minutes fortunately and interviewer seemed satisfied.
+I could solve this problem in 5 minutes fortunately and the interviewer seemed satisfied.

-One of the interviewers appeared to me as manager.
+One of the interviewers appeared to me as a manager.
 I was asked to explain my current work in layman terms.
-Then, there was one DS problem – Find a pair which has sum closest of a given number X. I coded and explained my approach which involved two pointers.
+Then, there was one DS problem – Find a pair that has the sum closest of a given number X. I coded and explained my approach which involved two pointers.

-Last question was a puzzle.
-Given 3 trains which start at the same time and place and we can transfer fuel from one train to other such that limit does not exceed given X (for all trains), find the maximum distance covered by any of the trains.
+The last question was a puzzle.
+Given 3 trains which start at the same time and place and we can transfer fuel from one train to another such that limit does not exceed given X (for all trains), find the maximum distance covered by any of the trains.
 I was able to think of approach after a hint.
 We can transfer fuel from one train to other after 1/3 interval.
 This can be generalized to 1/n for n trains.
 The resultant distance will be a harmonic progression.
-Interview ended with some general discussion.
+The interview ended with some general discussion.

 HR informed me that my feedback was positive.